rnazali/spireslayer/README.md

 ## Get started

-**This goes without saying, but this procedure may break your current save file.**
+> [!CAUTION]

-I've been using this often.
+> This goes without saying, but this procedure may break your current run save.
-At worst, this will only break your current run.
+> At worst, this will only break your current run.
 Other progress outside the run will be fine.

 ### 1. Install